-BWF World Championships: Sai Praneeth, HS Prannoy move into second round with contrasting wins
+BWF World Championships: 10th seed Sameer Verma ousted; Srikanth, HS Prannoy survive scares

 The second game was a much closer affair in the first half but the Indian managed to take a two point lead at the mid-game interval.
 From here on, he used the cross courts smashes to Ho-Sue’s backhand to good effect to win seven out of the next eight points to open up a big lead and ease into the second round.

-He will now face the winner of the match between Korea’s Lee Dong Keun and Daniel Fan.
+He will now Korea’s Lee Dong Keun on Tuesday.

 Later in the day, Prannoy couldn’t find any rhythm in the opening game and was clearly chasing shadows once he conceded six straight points from a 5-3 lead to go behind 5-9.
 He never recovered from that position to concede the advantage to Heino.

 But the change of ends also resulted in change of fortunes as the world No 30 then dominated the proceedings for the next two games to clinch the match in just under an hour.
-He will now face the winner of the match between former world champion Lin Dan and Vietnam’s Tien Minh Nguyen.
+He will now face former world champion Lin Dan, who got the better of Vietnam’s Tien Minh Nguyen 16-21, 21-12, 21-12.

-Kidambi Srikanth and Sameer Verma will kick off their campaign later in the day while women’s singles stars Saina Nehwal and PV Sindhu have a bye in the opening round.